 4. Hardware Costs: Last but not the least comes the hardware costs which should be surely included in the estimate.
 If you are planning to get one tablet or PC for a register then it is mandatory to buy the whole kit to cater it.
 Software companies come up with such kits whose prices can vary depending on the companies.

-Keeping in check all the above points is very much necessary while planning to develop a POS system.
+Keeping in check all the above points is very much necessary while planning to develop a POS software.
 Additional charges are mandatory and hence only can be adjusted as per the budget and can’t be completely avoided at any cost.